 Screenshot of Mitomaster query details showing the MitoTIP prediction |

-(information in the tx effect column will soon be replaced with raw numerical score)
+(information in the tx effect column will soon include a percentile score)

-Users can input any tRNA-encoding position into MITOMAP’s point mutation search or into MITOMASTER’s SNV Query and retrieve the predicted pathogenicity score of any possible change at that position.
-Any mutation whose status is not already confirmed as pathogenic will be displayed with a prediction (likely polymorphic/possibly polymorphic/possibly pathogenic/likely pathogenic) derived from quartiles of the pathogenicity score.
+Users can input any tRNA-encoding position into MITOMAP’s allele search or into MITOMASTER’s SNV Query and retrieve the predicted pathogenicity score of any possible change at that position.
+Any variant whose status is not already confirmed as pathogenic will be displayed with a prediction (likely benign/possibly benign/possibly pathogenic/likely pathogenic) derived from quartiles of the pathogenicity score.
 The use of this platform will simultaneously direct users to underlying literature supporting the assignment of confirmed or suspected mutations.

 A brief paper describing the MitoTIP system has been submitted for publication.
 An online PDF or PubMed link will be provided when available.